l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 The imporant part of this new Vagrantfile is the line `d.link("vertxdev:vertxdev")`.
 Thanks to it, vertxdev-client will be able to resolve the hostname `vertxdev` and therefore fullfil the HTTP request using the command `wget -qO - --save-headers http://vertxdev:8080`.

-To run the containers replace the Vagrantfile with this new one and run `vagrant up`:
+To run the containers replace the Vagrantfile with this new one and run `vagrant up`.
+The `--no-parallel` option ensure that vertxdev container is started before vertxdev-client.

     $ vagrant up --no-parallel

-The `--no-parallel` option ensure that vertxdev container is started before vertxdev-client.
+Have a look at logs to verify what happened:

     $ vagrant docker-logs
     ==> vertxdev: Succeeded in deploying verticle